 The Pros of Becoming a Younique Presenter

 1 – As a presenter, you not only get a starter kit but also access to guided training, business management tools, an exclusive Facebook group as well as an e-commerce site.
-There is plenty of support to kick start your beauty business at the early stages and with a close knitted network like this, you can expect other members to be very helpful too.
+There is plenty of support to kick start your beauty business at the early stages and with a close-knitted network like this, you can expect other members to be very helpful too.

-2 – In terms of product quality, they are mostly mineral based, chemical free and derive from natural sources.
+2 – In terms of product quality, they are mostly mineral-based, chemical-free and derive from natural sources.
 In fact, the company is very honest about what goes into the ingredients as you can find these substances inside the product fact sheets.

 I think such transparency is important for people who are concerned about skin allergy reactions.
 It can help them to decide whether a particular product is safe to be used or not.

 3 – As for the product sales commission, I must say that 20% is quite a good offer.
-Most cosmetic brands with affiliate programs don’t pay that much.
+Most makeup brands with affiliate programs don’t pay that much.
 Even the giant Amazon marketplace only offers up to x % for associates who promote stuff from the beauty category.